 We take a guided tour of Valletta, the island’s resplendent capital and grand harbour, seeing historic gems including the grand St John’s Cathedral, Malta’s most impressive church, built for the Order of the Knights.
 In the 17th century, the cathedral’s interior was revamped, creating an interior of intricate contrast to its outer shell, and is now one of the finest examples of Baroque architecture in Europe.

 Today is free to explore the lovely St Paul’s Bay area.
 Or join an optional guided full-day tour to the Island of Gozo.
 Whilst only a short ferry crossing away, the island has a character entirely of its own with rich, varied landscapes and historical features, including the impressive citadel in Victoria.

-A sightseeing tour of three of the Malta’s wonderful cities begins with Mosta and its spectacular church, crowned with one of the biggest domes in the world.
-Continue to Rabat, the island’s Roman capital and our last stop is the fortified city of Mdina, to explore the 1st century Roman Domus.
+A sightseeing tour of three of Malta’s wonderful cities begins with Mosta and its spectacular church, crowned with one of the biggest domes in the world.
+Continue to Rabat, the island’s Roman capital, and then our last stop, the fortified city of Mdina, to explore the 1st century Roman Domus.
 This afternoon, join an optional excursion to discover the earliest and largest archaeological example of Christianity in Malta, the intriguing St Paul’s catacombs.

 Day 5 St Paul’s Bay

 Today is at leisure to enjoy the delightful surroundings, or join an optional excursion to see ‘Times of Malta’ with visits to the historic entrance of the old fortified town of Vittoriosa and the Malta at War Museum, a wartime air raid shelter now working as a museum dedicated to Malta’s position during World War II.
 Discover the Handicraft Village during some time at leisure, followed by the Botanical Gardens and a scenic drive along the mighty Dingli Cliffs, the highest point in Malta offering breathtaking views of the coast.